Chart Color Schemes

 Bacchus Marsh Surrounds has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that may affect the region.
-Notable initiatives include Autumn Grove Estate, Ballan Precinct 5 Residential Development (Gillespies Lane Area), Ballan Library and Community Hub, and Ballan Precinct 5 Residential Development.
-The following list details those likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely impacting the region.
+Notable initiatives include Autumn Grove Estate, Ballan Library and Community Hub, Ballan Precinct 5 Residential Development, and Bacchus Marsh Grammar - Maddingley Campus Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.